The holomorphic limit of Kahler manifolds: introduction

 \section{introduction}

 A \emph{smooth family} of compact complex manifolds is a proper holomorphic submersion between two complex manifolds.
-Let $\pi: \mathcal{X}\rightarrow \Delta$ be a smooth family of compact complex manifolds over a unit disc in the complex plane $\mathbb{C}$, then all the fibers $\cX_t=\pi^{-1}(t)$ of $\pi$ are compact complex manifolds.
-In this paper, we always assume that $\dim \cX_t=n$ without mention.
-If the fibers $\cX_t$ over $\Delta^{*}:= \Delta\setminus\{0\}$ are all K\"ahler, it is natural to wonder if the limit $\cX_0$ is still K\"ahler.
-This question has aroused the interest of many researchers since the middle of the last century.
+Let $\pi: \mathcal{X}\rightarrow \Delta$ be a smooth family of compact complex manifolds over a unit disk in the complex plane $\mathbb{C}$, then all the fibers $\cX_t=\pi^{-1}(t)$ of $\pi$ are compact complex manifolds.
+In this paper, we always assume that $\dim \cX_t=n$ without further mention.
+If the fibers $\cX_t$ over $\Delta^{*}:= \Delta\setminus\{0\}$ are all K\"ahler, it is natural to ask if the limit $\cX_0$ is still K\"ahler.
+This question has attracted the interest of many researchers since the middle of the last century.

-According to Kodaira's classification of surfaces and the work \cite{Si83} of Siu, one knows that the above question is true for surfaces, that is, the limit of K\"ahler surfaces is still K\"ahler.
+According to Kodaira's classification of surfaces and the work \cite{Si83} of Siu, one knows that the above question has an affirmative answer for surfaces, that is, the limit of K\"ahler surfaces is still K\"ahler.
 Please see \cite{Bu,Lm99} for more discussion about this case.
-But for higher dimension, we can not expect similar results, since Hironaka's counterexample \cite{Hi62} shows that the limit of K\"ahler manifolds of dimension three may not be K\"ahler again.
-Note that the limit of Hironaka's counterexample is just bimeromorphic to a K\"ahler manifold.
-Now, if a compact complex manifold $\cX$ is bimeromorphic to a K\"ahler manifold, then $\cX$ is said to be in the \emph{Fujiki class $\mathcal{C}$}.
-So one has the following conjecture on the limit of K\"ahler manifolds. \begin{conj} Let $\pi:\cX\to \Delta$ be a smooth family of compact complex manifolds over a unit open disc.
+However, for higher-dimensional manifolds, one can not expect similar results.
+Hironaka's counterexample \cite{Hi62} demonstrates that the limit of 3-dimensional K\"ahler manifolds may no longer be K\"ahler.
+Notably, the limit in Hironaka's counterexample is merely bimeromorphic to a K\"ahler manifold.
+A compact complex manifold $X$ is said to be in the \emph{Fujiki class $\mathcal{C}$} if it is bimeromorphic to a K\"ahler manifold.
+This leads to the following conjecture concerning the limit of K\"ahler manifolds. \begin{conj} Let $\pi:\cX\to \Delta$ be a smooth family of compact complex manifolds over a unit open disc.
 Suppose that the fiber $\cX_{t}$ is K\"ahler for each $t\in \Delta^{*}$.
 Then the central fiber $\cX_{0}$ is a manifold in the Fujiki class $\mathcal{C}$. \end{conj}